fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 Dry run mode ensures that no scaling is invoked by this auto scaler.
-This is Useful for observing the behavior of auto scaler without disrupting any real traffic.
+This is useful for observing the behavior of auto scaler without disrupting any real deployment.
 This parameter sets the default value of dry run setting which can be overridden at runtime using dynamic configuration.

 </dd>
 <dt>dry_run_config_key</dt>